pnaimoli/measure-hider/README.md

 The project is organized into several key directories and files to ensure easy navigation and understanding of the codebase.
 Here's an overview of the file structure and the purpose of each component:

 - **client/** - This directory contains the React code for the frontend of the application.
-- **dist/** - The production directory.
-It contains the build that gets uploaded to the web server for deployment.
 - **model/** - Houses the modeling code.
 This is where the YOLO model and related machine learning code are located.
 - **server/** - Contains a WSGI server that uses the model created in the 'model' directory to serve AJAX requests for the client code.
+- **build/** - The production directory.
+It contains the build the final build.

 Each directory is structured to maintain a separation of concerns, ensuring that the frontend, backend, and model training aspects of the project are distinct and easily manageable.